 3. What to Do with Few or No Preference Points

 If you’re just getting into big game hunting or if you don’t have years worth of preference points saved, what are your options?

 Here in Colorado our limited licenses are issued using a preference point system.
 Simplified, that means the applicant with the most points gets the tag.
 The highest quality elk units can take more than a decade to draw.
 Some take more than 20 years of preference points!
 What’s more, the number of points required to draw these tags increases every year.
 This is often referred to as “point creep.”
-Here’s the point – even if you start applying and saving points now, you'll probably never draw an elk license in a place like Colorado’s coveted unit 2 before you die.
+Here’s the point – even if you start applying and saving points now, you'll probably never draw an elk license in places like Colorado’s coveted units 2, 10 or 61 before you die.